 • Project Oversight:

 The project will be administered by the CEO, CTO, and Administrative Manager.
 These individuals will be responsible for the collection and tracking of rosters and hours in the ETP systems.
 Method Technologies has also retained the services of a third party consultant to assist in the administration of the project.

 • Trainers:

-☑ In-house - Types of Training: Business Skills and Computer Skills.

 ☐ Vendor - Types of Training by vendor:

 • Administration:

-The Company has retained the services of Training Funding Source in Seal Beach to provide administrative services for this training project.
+The Company has retained the services of Training Funding Source in Seal Beach to provide administrative services for this training project. ☐ In-house

-☐ In-house

 ⊠ Subcontractor